Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Maret 2025 10.00.08 UTC
+- WIB: Senin, 3 Maret 2025 10.35.03 UTC
-- WITA: Senin, 3 Maret 2025 11.00.08 UTC
+- WITA: Senin, 3 Maret 2025 11.35.03 UTC
-- WIT: Senin, 3 Maret 2025 12.00.08 UTC
+- WIT: Senin, 3 Maret 2025 12.35.03 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: nature
+Kategori: motivational